 Route: See the Divine Dartmoor Walks site: CLICK HERE

-Stay at Nortcote Manor, ideal for luxury walking breaks in Devon
+Stay at Northcote Manor, ideal for luxury walking breaks in Devon

 Set in an idylic surroundings in the Devon countryside, Northcote Manor is within easy reach of several of the region’s finest walking areas.
 To the North, guests have the freedom of Exmoor and the South West Coast Path; heading west and south, Dartmoor and North Cornwall await.
 There are countless beautiful locations to explore for great days out in Devon, while you are sure to love the award-winning food and relaxation on offer at the hotel.
 Keep an eye on our special offers section and Facebook page for our latest news, travel ideas hotel deals.